Strava Fitness Score Explained — What Does It Really Mean?

 | Professional | 100–150+ | Pro sport level |

 Your Strava Fitness Score is often lower than your actual fitness level.
-The reason: Strava only calculates CTL from activities that exist directly in Strava.
+The reason: Strava only calculates it from activities that exist directly in Strava.

 - FIT file uploads from Garmin or Wahoo devices are often missing